severak/lunarender3/README.md

 experimental openstreetmap renderer - work in progress

-status: I can read PBF/MVT and make some debug images.
-Now I can need to implement proper styling.
+status: I can read PBF/MVT and make some debug images using styles hardcoded in Nim.

 ![Hello world!](examples/world1.png)